DaveGuenther/3D_Engine_SDL/README.md

 Copy the .DLL file in this archive to the build/ folder off the repo after you've cloned it.

 4. download: SDL2_image-devel-2.0.5-mingw.tar.gz (MinGW 32/64-bit) -- https://www.libsdl.org/projects/SDL_image/release/SDL2_image-devel-2.0.5-mingw.tar.gz
-Open the archive with 7zip and go down one level in the archive until you see a folder called "SDL2_image-2.0.5" Extract that folder to c:\SDL\
+Open the archive with 7zip and go down two levels in the archive until you see the folder "SDL2_image-2.0.5/x86_64-w64-mingw32/"
+Extract that folder to c:\SDL\SDL2-2.0.18\
-If you did it right, you should have the following active path: C:\SDL\SDL2_image-2.0.5\x86_64-w64-mingw32\include
+If you did it right, you should have the file SDL_image.h located in the following active path: C:\SDL\SDL2-2.0.18\x86_64-w64-mingw32\include\SDL\

 ## Running the Engine
 1. Once in VS Code, open the 'Engine_(VS_Code_Project)' folder
-2. Verify that the paths in the .json files in your .vscode folder are valid particulartly for mingw and SDL
-3. Open src/game.cpp and run the file (Ctrl+F5)
+2. In a terminal, run <code>make all</code> to build the target without debug information built in.
+Run <code>make debug</code> to build the target with debug information built in
+3. To switch back and forth between g++ and clang++ compilers, use the <code>$(CC)</code> variable in the makefile

 ## Documentation
 UML diagrams were built on a freeware tool called Dia using out-of-the-box shapes.
 It can be found here: http://dia-installer.de/download/index.html.en.
 As adjustments are made to the UML diagram, it will also be exported as a multi-page PDF in the Design Diagrams folder